 Bio

-Nicole was recently commissioned to create new work for the 2024/5 major survey exhibition 'Radical Textiles' for the Art Gallery of South Australia, exhibited alongside works by Sheila Hicks, Sonia Delaunay, Kiki Smith and more.
-In early 2026, Nicole will be in residence at PADA Studios, Lisbon for 2 months working on a new spatial methods of creating with painting and weaving within architecture.
+In 2024 Nicole was commissioned to create new work for the 2024/5 major survey exhibition 'Radical Textiles for the Art Gallery of South Australia, exhibiting alongside works by Sheila Hicks, Sonia Delaunay, Kiki Smith and more.
+Her work was included in Eleanor Scicchitano’s commissioned essay in the accompanying exhibition publication.

 Artist Statement